 There's no shortage of benefits to deadlifts.
 This move strengthens your core, legs, glutes and even your back.
 But even the most avid weight-lifter will admit that there's only so many times you can perform this exercise in one week without feeling achy, especially in the lower back.

-When you need a deadlift alternative, give one of these five at-home hamstring exercises a try, courtesy of Ridge Davis, NCSF-certified trainer and creator of Ridgid Bootcamp.
+When you need a deadlift alternative, give one of these five at-home hamstring exercises (like the leg curl!) a try, courtesy of Ridge Davis, NCSF-certified trainer and creator of Ridgid Bootcamp.
 Your hamstrings and lower back will thank you!

 1. Lying Sliding Hamstring Curl

 - Start lying on the ground face-up with a towel beneath both of your feet.

 - Keeping your body as straight as possible, press into your heels and raise your hips toward the ceiling, arms at your sides.

 - With your heels on the towel, glide your feet out away from your body, keeping the hips raised.